Bachelor of Science

 NOTE - Students undertaking this major may not be concurrently admitted to the Diploma in Mathematical Sciences (D-MATHSC).

-The primary pathway this creates for students is to a master of engineering, although students with these skills at the completion of the BSc would also find career possibilities in a range of technical enterprises seeking strong problem solving skills in machine-computer interaction.
+The primary pathway this creates for students is to a master of engineering course, although students with these skills at the completion of the BSc would also find career possibilities in a range of technical enterprises seeking strong problem-solving skills in machine-computer interaction.

-This major provides students with a detailed understanding of Microbiology and Immunology.
-It combines the study of infectious microbial agents, predominantly bacteria and viruses, with the study of the host’s immune responses, which are most often beneficial but sometimes detrimental to the host.
-It describes how these disciplines are studied and their application to a range of areas in the biomedical sciences.
-The major opens up careers in infectious disease, diagnostics, molecular biology, biotechnology, vaccinology, antimicrobial chemotherapeutics, biosafety and regulation, as well as post-graduate research into infectious agents, their genes and mechanisms of disease together with the various beneficial and harmful aspects of the immune system.
+This major provides students with a detailed understanding of Microbiology, the study of microbial organisms.
+The major describes how infectious microbial agents are studied, the diseases they cause and their possible prevention or treatment.
+Aspects of our immune system, how it responds to protect us during infection, and vaccination are discussed.
+The major also describes how microbiology applies to a range of areas in the biomedical sciences.
+It opens up careers in infectious disease, diagnostics, molecular biology, biotechnology, vaccinology, antimicrobial chemotherapeutics, biosafety and regulation, as well as post-graduate research into infectious microbial agents, their genes and mechanisms of disease.
 It provides a basis for further study into medicine and other paramedical disciplines.

 Students intending to undertake this major should be aware that it requires successful completion of a practical-based subject in which products and reagents derived from animals are used.